saulvaldelvira/GDS/README.md

 }
 ```

 In the example above, both 12 and 3 are added into the list, since every call to the append function just copies 4 bytes (sizeof(int)) from the value stored in tmp into the list.
-To acess the elements into the structures, pointer arithmetic is used.
+To acess and work with the elements into the structures, pointer arithmetic is used.

 ## How are elements compared?
 This is an important issue.
 Since we store "generic" data, we must have a way to compare that data. <br>